xbach/docs/docs/trezor-apps/_sources/mycelium.rst.txt

 Importing account from TREZOR
 -----------------------------

-To import a TREZOR account into Mycelium, go to Accounts tab, select Add New Account (key icon) > Advanced > Trezor.
+To import a TREZOR account into Mycelium, go to Accounts tab, select Add New Account (key icon) > Advanced > TREZOR.
 Now, connect your TREZOR via OTG cable and confirm the access.
 Enter your TREZOR PIN (and also passphrase, if you have previously enabled passphrase feature) and wait until Mycelium loads all your TREZOR accounts.